 Here is a classic analogy.
-Every batter, every hitter, now and then goes through a slump.
-During my many years of following baseball I saw this countless times.
-My guy, my hero, Yaz, would be doing great and then suddenly, 0 for 4, zero success rate.
-A few bad games and it is official; the guy is in a batting slump.
+Every batter, every baseball hitter, now and then goes through a slump.
+During my many years of following baseball I saw this on a regular basis.
+My guy, my hero, Yaz, would be doing great and then suddenly 0 for 4, zero success rate.
+A few bad games and it is official:

+the guy is in a batting slump.
 Painfully we watch him day after day but he cannot shake this thing, he cannot get a hit.
 What went wrong?

 Over time we develop little ticks, some bad habits.
 We move our hips incorrectly, we drop our shoulder before our swing, we forget a detail, or we do something else, something minor, something small that changes everything.
 And then we have our coach, or...our Krav coach.
 Our instructor.

 That guy is important.
-He isn't just sitting there doing nothing, he is watching the ball players.
-He is totally focused on the little changes that they accidentally make.
+He isn't just sitting there doing nothing, he is watching the ballplayers.
+He is totally focused on the little changes that they accidently make.
 And when he comes up and says...Hey Joe, the reason you ain't hittin' the ball so good is because you are dropping your left shoulder a bit.
 That's why all the balls you hit end up on the ground and are easily caught.
 That is why you are in a slump.
 The correct answer is, "Thank you coach".
 And the coach says, "Hey Joe, that's what I am here for, that's why I get paid the big bucks, to notice these things."

 The coach has the years of experience, the life wisdom.